-1. Semenggoh Nature Reserve
+1. Hang Out at Semenggoh Nature Reserve

 There’s one reason everyone visits Semenggoh Nature Reserve: to see up-close the orangutans that were rehabilitated at the centre and have been returned to the wild, but regularly return for the twice day feedings.
 While there is no guarantee of seeing these magnificent semi-wild creatures, there’s a good chance outside of fruiting season (December and January).

 The feedings occur from 9:00-10:00am and 3:00-3:30pm (or earlier if the orangutans show up early).
 Your best chance is to visit for the morning session, when there’s a greater chance of more orangutans visiting.
 Plus, its cooler in the morning and if no-one shows up (like occurred during my visit), you can return the same afternoon.
 Entry costs 10 ringgit for foreigners, per day.